Airstack-xyz/docs/api-references/api-reference/socialfollowers-api.md

 ### blockchain

 {% hint style="info" %}
-For **SocialFollowers** API, it will return Lens & Farcaster followers data from all onchain and offchain sources.
+For **SocialFollowers** API, it will return Farcaster followers data from all onchain and offchain sources.

 You just need to specify the input to `ALL` for the query to work.
 {% endhint %}